-Jamee Swan is a fiery, passionate forward that will give Colorado a much needed post presence.
+Coming off her most consistent season, Jamee Swan has moved into the upper echelon of front court players in the Pac-12.
+She is a fiery, passionate forward that gives Colorado a solid post presence.
 She is a dynamic rebounder who has the strength to finish down low, but can also move to the outside and play with her face to the basket.

-Academics: An open option major, Swan was a three-year member of the Marana High School Student Council and kept a 3.1 GPA.
+Academics: Swan is majoring in communication at CU.
+She was a three-year member of the Marana High School Student Council and kept a 3.1 GPA.

 Personal: Born on Jan.
 26, 1994, she is the daughter of Diane Swan.
-She has one younger brother, Ryan (15) who is a sophomore in high school and plays basketball, football and volleyball.
+She has one younger brother, Ryan (18).
 Her mother Diane coached her in high school at Marana.